vokal/VOKUtilities/README.md

 [![License](https://img.shields.io/cocoapods/l/VOKUtilities.svg?style=flat)](http://cocoadocs.org/docsets/VOKUtilities)
 [![Platform](https://img.shields.io/cocoapods/p/VOKUtilities.svg?style=flat)](http://cocoadocs.org/docsets/VOKUtilities)

 Assorted category and utility classes for iDevelopment.
-[MIT License](LICENSE)
+Licensed under [MIT License](LICENSE).

 VOKUtilities requires Xcode 7 or higher.

-All parts of this are available for iOS.
-Some subspecs are available on OS X and tvOS platforms.
-See the [Podspec](VOKUtilities.podspec) for specifics.
+This pod is comprised of multiple standalone subspecs that each provide some narrow functionality.
+Rather than using the parent `VOKUtilities` pod in your Podfile, you should choose only the subspecs you need.
+All of these are available for iOS, and some subspecs are also available on OS X and tvOS platforms.
+See the [podspec file](VOKUtilities.podspec) for specifics.

 ## NSCalendar+VOKAL
 This category on `NSCalendar` adds a convenience method to get the most recent weekday before a given `NSDate`.